marvior/wUtils/README.md

 This project is still experimental.
 Known limitations include:

-- **Not thread-safe.** There's no internal locking.
-Sharing a `wDict`/`wList` across threads — even indirectly, through a nested shared object — will cause data races.
-(This matches how most C hash table libraries work, e.g. uthash or khash — synchronization is left to the caller.
-Just don't share one across threads without adding your own locking.)
+- **Not thread-safe.** There is no internal locking mechanism.
+Sharing a `wDict` or `wList` across multiple threads requires external synchronization.
-- **No error reporting.** Allocation failures inside `insert_value`, `append_element`, resizing, and destruction fail silently rather than returning an error. `wDictStatus` exists in the header for this purpose but isn't wired up to any function yet.
+- **Untyped reads.** `get_value()` and `get_element()` return `void *` without runtime type checking.
+Reading a value with the wrong cast results in undefined behavior.
-- **Untyped reads.** `get_value`/`get_element` return `void *` with no type checking — casting to the wrong type is undefined behavior.
+- **No cycle detection.** Reference counting cannot automatically collect cyclic references.
+A separate cycle detection mechanism would be required.
-- **No cycle detection.** If two objects reference each other, plain reference counting can't collect them (this needs a separate cycle-detection mechanism, not a simple fix).
+- **Debug output.** Development `printf()` statements are still present and should be replaced with a configurable logging system.
-- **Debug output.** `printf` statements are scattered through the codebase from development; not yet gated behind a debug flag.
+- **Partial error propagation.** Most allocation paths expose error codes, but some internal failures during resizing or cleanup are not yet fully propagated to the caller.
-- **Testing is manual**, not part of an automated/CI pipeline (see [Testing](#testing)).
+- **Testing is manual.** There is currently no automated CI test suite.
-- **Performance** hasn't been benchmarked or optimized.
+- **Performance** has not yet been benchmarked or optimized.

 ---